-This week may well be your last week of pregnancy, and your baby is ready to join you in the world!
-Find out what’s happening to you and your baby at 39 weeks’ pregnant.
+At thirty-nine weeks pregnant, this may well be your last week of pregnancy.
+Your baby is ready to join you in the world!
+Find out what’s happening to you and your baby and any symptoms you might experience at 39 weeks pregnant.

 How big is my baby at 39 weeks?

-Your baby is the size of a small pumpkin, and is now officially full-term.
-Your baby will now weigh between seven and eight pounds, and measure between 19 and 21 inches from top to toe.
-She won’t grow much more now, but her brain is still growing at a rapid pace that will continue for the first three years of her life.
+Your baby is the size of a small pumpkin and is now officially full-term.
+Your baby will now weigh between seven and eight pounds and measure between 19 and 21 inches from top to toe.
+They won’t grow much more now, but their brain is still growing at a rapid pace that will continue for the first three years of their life.

 What’s my baby doing at 39 weeks?

 This might be your final week of pregnancy, but babies usually go past their due date (only 4% are born on time!), so don’t expect a prompt arrival, especially if this is your first child.
 You won’t be allowed to go past 10 to 14 days overdue – you’ll be offered an induction.

 Once your baby is born, you might be dreading the crying in the middle of the night: but have a look at your baby’s face when they let out that first beautiful sob.
 Because your baby’s tear ducts won’t be quite ready to work for about a month after the first, those first few weeks of midnight wailing won’t be accompanied by any tiny tears.